ljhowell/LUS-Segmentation-RT/README.md

 ## Citation
 If you use this code, please cite the following paper:

-TODO: Update citation with DOI etc when paper is published
 ```
 Howell, L., Ingram, N., Lapham, R., Morrell, A., & McLaughlan, J. R. (2024).
 Deep learning for real-time multi-class segmentation of artefacts in lung ultrasound.
 Ultrasonics, 107251. https://doi.org/10.1016/j.ultras.2024.107251
 ```